vivegram/TheHungryITTeam/README.md

    a. **Create a Google Cloud Project**:
    - Go to the [Google Cloud Console](https://console.cloud.google.com/)
    - Create a new project
-   - Enable the Google Sheets API for your project
+   - Enable the Google Sheets API for your project:
+     - In the left sidebar, click on "APIs & Services" > "Library"
+     - Search for "Google Sheets API"
+     - Click on it and then click "Enable"

    b. **Create API Credentials**:
    - In your Google Cloud project, go to "APIs & Services" > "Credentials"
-   - Create an API Key (restrict it to Google Sheets API only)
-   - Add your application's domain to the authorized JavaScript origins
+   - Click "Create Credentials" and select "API Key"
+   - A new API key will be created.
+Copy this key.
+   - (Optional but recommended) Restrict the API key:
+     - Click on the newly created API key
+     - Under "API restrictions", select "Restrict key"
+     - Select "Google Sheets API" from the dropdown
+     - Click "Save"

    c. **Create a Google Sheet**:
    - Create a new Google Sheet
    - Create a sheet named "Restaurants" with restaurant names in column A
-   - Make sure the sheet is publicly accessible (at least for reading)
+   - Make sure the spreadsheet is publicly accessible:
+     - Click "Share" in the top right corner
+     - Click "Change to anyone with the link"
+     - Make sure "Viewer" is selected
+     - Click "Done"
    - Copy the spreadsheet ID from the URL (it's the long string between /d/ and /edit in the URL)
+     - For example, in `https://docs.google.com/spreadsheets/d/1jyH_xabjV4b_5Kvuh-LYaRSXFkPBsPo3L15cy1WjjOI/edit`, the ID is `1jyH_xabjV4b_5Kvuh-LYaRSXFkPBsPo3L15cy1WjjOI`

    d. **Update the Configuration**:
    - Open the `restaurantLoader.js` file
-   - Replace the values for `SPREADSHEET_ID` and `API_KEY` with your actual values
+   - Replace the values for `SPREADSHEET_ID` and `API_KEY` with your actual values:
+     ```javascript
+     const SPREADSHEET_ID = 'your-spreadsheet-id';
+     const API_KEY = 'your-api-key';
+     ```

 ## 💻 Usage